 The G85/G80 boasts an ergonomically designed DSLR-style body and fast-growing lens system alongside.
 With no anti-aliasing filter, images drip with detail, while the generous zoom range of the 12-60mm lens (24-120mm in 35mm terms) makes this great for wide shots and tighter compositions alike.

 02. Nikon D850

-The best DSLR camera for photography you can buy right now.
+The best DSLR camera for pros and serious enthusiasts.

 Type: DSLR | Sensor size: Full-frame | Resolution: 45.4MP | Lens: Nikon F mount | Viewfinder: Optical | Monitor: 3.2-inch tilting touchscreen, 2,359,000 dots | Maximum continuous shooting speed: 7fps | Movies: 4K | User level: Intermediate/expert

-Targeted at pros, and as at home in the studio as it is, quite literally, in the field, the body usually comes on its own, but if you don’t already own a lens you’ll be well served by partnering it with the excellent AF-S Nikkor 24-70mm f/2.8E ED VR for general use.
+Targeted at pros – and as at home in the studio as it is in the field – the Nikon D850's body usually comes on its own.
+But if you don’t already own a lens you’ll be well served by partnering it with the excellent AF-S Nikkor 24-70mm f/2.8E ED VR for general use.
 Can’t quite stretch to the D850’s asking price?
-Good-quality examples of the older D810 can still be found online.
+Good-quality examples of the older Nikon D810 can still be found online.

 03. Canon EOS 200D / Rebel SL2

 The best cheap DSLR camera out there.

 Type: DSLR | Sensor size: APS-C | Resolution: 24.2MP | Lens mount: Canon EF-S | Monitor: 3-inch tilting touchscreen, 1,040,000K dots | Viewfinder: Yes, optical | Continuous shooting: 5fps | Movies: 1080p | User level: Beginner